 Switch to the Manual screen

 Open the Arsenal app and swipe the mode slider at the very bottom of the screen to Manual.
-You can also swipe on the Live View image to change modes.
+You can also swipe on the Live View image to change modes as well.

 Once your mode is selected, adjust your settings for exposure compensation, shutter speed, aperture, and ISO.